 Remember, don’t click on the links in emails or messages, or open attachments from people or organisations you don’t know.

-If you think you have been sent a phishing message pretending to be from Sendle, please contact us at sendle.com/help.
+If you think you have been sent a phishing message pretending to be from Sendle (or come across other bugs or security issues), please contact us.
+Our team handle this stuff very seriously.